Testinium/rc-packing/README.md

 ## Commands at Local Network

-To apply sequantialy commands in a pipeline, you can directly use `make put_packages`.
-If you want to apply steps individually on command prompt, you take use the following commands whatever you want to do at local or remote network.
+To apply commands sequentially in a pipeline, you can directly hit `make put_packages` on your command prompt.
+If you want to apply each steps individually and manually, you can use the following commands whatever you want to do at local or remote network.

 make nexus
 ---